 Research Seminar Series Four Autumn 2017

-Chair: Dr David Walters, Head of the Centre for the Arts as Wellbeing
+Presenter: Professor Norma Daykin, Professor of Arts as Wellbeing, Centre for the Arts as Wellbeing

 This fourth series continues to examine methodologies used in health and wellbeing research and is also broadening to include other health and wellbeing research-related topics.
 Participating researchers can explore critical challenges in research and knowledge exchange, share expertise and forge connections that will support the development of future projects across a wide range of themes.
 All welcome and please feel free to bring your lunch with you.